pdequina/pdequina.github.io/_posts/2023-5-21-Hello-World.md

 ![Notion Page View]({{ site.baseurl }}/images/pageView.png)

-And it doesn't stop there.
-With page view, I can dive deeper into each problem for further review.
-It's like having a quest log of my problem-solving adventures.
+But that's not all!
+With the page view feature, I can delve deeper into each problem as I review them.
+It's akin to having a detailed quest log chronicling my problem-solving adventures.

 ![Notion Timeline View]({{ site.baseurl }}/images/timeline.png)

-I gotta say, the timeline view in Notion is a real game-changer.
-Here's a snapshot of all 50 problems I've conquered so far!
+I must say, the timeline view in Notion is a real game-changer.
+Here's a snapshot of all 50 problems I've triumphed over so far!

-## GitHub: The Vault of Code Wisdom
+## GitHub: A Treasury of Code Wisdom

 ![GitHub Repo Dashboard]({{ site.baseurl }}/images/git1.png)

 Where do all my problem solutions go?
-Straight to my GitHub repository, my personal treasury of code.
+Straight to my GitHub repository, my personal vault of code.

 ![Example File]({{ site.baseurl }}/images/git2.png)

 Here's a sneak peek into one of the files from my treasure chest.
-Just a typical example of a problem I've nailed.
+Just a typical example of a problem I've completed.

 ## Onwards and Upwards!